fireplume/rf-remote-testing/README.md

 # Robot Framework remote target testing using remote libraries

 A template framework from which anybody could easily create a remote testing environment.
-This project is about launching a test suite on the host which will start a remote library server on the target, connect to it and run library keywords on that target directly.
+This project is about launching a test suite on the host which will start a remote library server on the target, connect to it and run library keywords on the target.
+The Robot Framework keywords allow, amongst other things, to execute binaries directly on the target.

 Thanks to https://github.com/robotframework/PythonRemoteServer for the example and remote server library.

 I've tested this project on a Linux virtual machine running on Windows as the host and a Raspberry PI 3 running Ubuntu Mate as the target.

+## Inspiration
+Some time ago, at work, we had to test remote targets, cell phones.
+We opted for Robot Framework.
+I was not personally involved in the setup of that environment, but I was curious to see if I could reproduce it on my own, which is what this project is about.
+It allows to run tests locally on the target from a remote host and to generate a detailed report of the outcome.
+For more information on Robot Framework, see http://robotframework.org/.

 __!!!
 Don't pull releases v1.0 and v1.1 as they are broken !!!__